PamelaAnne/SocialRobot/README.md

 ![](Images/Schematic.png)

 ## Step 2: Arduino code
-With the basic setup your able to let your robots communicate over distance with each other. it a virus.
-A computer virus.
-Must go faster.
-I gave it a cold?
-I gave it a virus.
-A computer virus.
-Did he just throw my ca. it a virus.
-A computer virus.
-Must go faster.
-I gave it a cold?
-I gave it a virus.
-A computer virus.
-Did he just throw my ca
+By building on the basic setup, you are now ready to get your robots to communicate over distance with each other.
+We will guide you through how to install your code, change the code to your situation (pick a button and set your wifi details)run your code.
+Having problems?
+Don't worry, we help with error solving ;)

 2.1 [Install code](https://github.com/PamelaAnne/SocialRobot/blob/master/Pages/InstallCode.md)